 I’ve seen buyers fall in love with a beautiful house and then realize:

-• The nearest grocery store or gym feels too far away.
+- The nearest grocery store, gym, or daycare feels too far away.

 What to do instead: